The Favor (1994 film)

 The Favor is a 1994 American romantic comedy film directed by Donald Petrie, and written by Sara Parriott and Josann McGibbon.
 It stars Harley Jane Kozak, Elizabeth McGovern, Bill Pullman, Brad Pitt and Ken Wahl.
-The original music score was composed by Thomas Newman.
+The original music score was created by Thomas Newman.

 Plot

-As their 15-year reunion comes up, a woman named Kathy Whiting cannot help but wonder what would happen if she ever got together with her high school sweetheart, Tom Andrews, whom she had never had sex with.
+As their 15-year reunion approaches, a woman named Kathy Whiting cannot help but wonder what would happen if she were to reunite with her high school sweetheart, Tom Andrews, with whom she had never had sex.
 Kathy's best friend, Emily Embry, 30, has been seeing Elliot Fowler, an artist, 26, who insists on coming to a birthday party for Emily's goddaughter, Kathy's daughter.
-Bored with the kiddie party, Elliot wishes to leave.
+Bored with the kiddie party, Elliot soon wishes to leave.
 Realizing that Elliot is at a different stage of life, Emily reminds him that they agreed to stop dating “when it stopped being fun.”

 Being married prevents Kathy from finding out what happened to Tom, so she asks the promiscuous Emily to do it for her.
 Kathy asks Emily to look up Tom when she goes to Denver, have sex with him, then tell Kathy what it was like.

 Emily does this, but when she tells Kathy that Tom is gorgeous and a fabulous lover, Kathy becomes obsessed with her best friend's sex with “her” missed opportunity and acts like Emily has violated their friendship by doing the “favor” Kathy asked her to do.
 Realizing the perverseness, Kathy tries to reignite passion with her husband Peter; however, Peter lets everyday distractions keep him from being the exciting lover Kathy longs for.

 At Elliot's art exhibition, Emily breaks up with him because he is too young for her and she is ready to find someone who will commit.
 Kathy and Emily again argue about Kathy's irrational feelings of betrayal over Tom.
 Furious, Emily lets Kathy believe she has broken up with Elliot because she is going to continue to see Tom and storms off.
 Peter sees Emily's anger toward Kathy, followed by Kathy comforting Elliot, and becomes suspicious.